First-order Conditions for Optimization in the Wasserstein Space: Application to the Evaluation of Worst-case Risk over Wasserstein Ambiguity Sets

-Armed with these lemmas, we can now deploy~\cref{thm:wasserstein lagrange multipliers,thm:first order sufficient conditions constrained wasserstein} to characterize optimal solutions.
+We can now deploy~\cref{thm:inequality:wasserstein lagrange multipliers,thm:first order sufficient conditions constrained wasserstein} to characterize optimal solutions.
 More specifically, we will now show that the evaluation of the worst-case probability measure amounts to computing the roots of a fourth-order polynomial:

-\begin{proposition}[Optimal solution of mean-variance \gls{acr:dro}] Consider problem~\eqref{eq:general dro dual} with the mean-variance cost functional~\eqref{eq:dro variance}.
+\begin{proposition}[optimal solution of mean-variance \gls{acr:dro}] Consider problem~\eqref{eq:general dro dual} with the mean-variance cost functional~\eqref{eq:dro variance}.
 Assume $\refmu\in\Ppabs{2}{\reals^d}$ is absolutely continuous with respect to the Lebesgue measure.
 Then, the worst-case probability measure is unique, and it is given by $\mu^\ast=\pushforward{T}\refmu$, where

 where $\lambda^\ast$ is the unique real root strictly larger than $\weight\norm{w}^2$ of the fourth-order polynomial

 The resulting worst-case cost reads

 \end{proposition}